Matsu Islands: Economy

 Due to its geographically remote location, the manufacturing business of Matsu has never been fully developed.
 Among them, the wine making industry of Matsu Distillery is the most distinguished feature.
 Tourism has become a highly important feature of the economy.

 However, most of its commercial trading focuses on retail businesses and restaurants for stationed military consumption.
 Farm products of Matsu include rice, sugar cane, tea plant, oranges.
 Sea animals, such as fish, clams, and jellyfish, are also popular exports due to its nature as the major traditional industry in Matsu.
-However, the flourishing fishing ground is almost exhausted by arbitrary fish bombing by Mainland China fishing boats, while the fish population is decreasing as well.
+However, the flourishing fishing ground is almost exhausted by arbitrary fish bombing by mainland China fishing boats, while the fish population is decreasing as well.

 In July 2012, Matsu residents voted in favor of the establishment of casinos, which led to the prospect of gaming industries in the county and the passing of the Gaming Act (觀光賭場管理條例).

 Infrastructure

 Power generation

 On 1 July 1975, the Matsu Power Company was founded to operate all of the power plants in the county.
 On 1 July 1986, the company was incorporated into Taiwan Power Company.
 The county is powered up by its fuel-fired (diesel) Zhushan Power Plant located in Cingshuei Village of Nangan Township with a capacity of 15.4 MW commissioned on 22 March 2010.
-The other power plants are Beigan Power Plant in Beigan Township, Dongyin Power Plant in Dongyin Township and Dongju Power Plant in Dongju Island and Xiju Power Plant in Xiju Island of Juguang Township.
+The other power plants are Dongyin Power Plant in Dongyin Township and Dongju Power Plant in Dongju Island and Xiju Power Plant in Xiju Island of Juguang Township.
 The county is also powered up by its photovoltaic system with a capacity of 0.074 MW.